oswriter/opensourcewriter.com/content/post/budgie-screenshot-applet-brings-better-unixporn.md

 ![Budgie Screenshot Applet - Main Menu](/images/2017-04-10-bsa-main-menu.png)

 Indeed, the settings menu is quite comprehensive.
-You can create both "global" and "individual" settings for a number of items, including time delay (in seconds), whether to include the pointer, the folder to save images to, and even whether to automatically upload your images to a cloud service like [Imgur].
+You can create both "global" and "individual" settings for a number of items, including time delay (in seconds), whether to include the pointer, the folder to save images to, and even whether to automatically upload your images to a cloud service like [Imgur](http://imgur.com/).
 The individual settings let you set different time delays for different screenshot types--e.g., 5 seconds for windows and 10 seconds for selections--as well as designate which monitor to use for full-screen shots.

 ![Budgie Screenshot Applet - Global Settings](/images/2017-04-10-bsa-global.png)